Office of Admissions

 Minimum Admissions Requirements (MARs) of the University of North Carolina:

-The minimum high school GPA for first-time freshmen beginning in Fall 2013 is 2.5.
-Please not that these are minimum scores in effect for all constituent institutions of The University of North Carolina, as outlined by the Board of Governors.
-Individual art schools and programs may set minimums that exceed those listed here.
+Please note that these are minimum GPA and test scores in effect for all constituent institutions of The University of North Carolina, as outlined by the Board of Governors.
+Individual art schools and programs at The University of North Carolina School of the Arts (UNCSA) may set minimums that exceed those listed here.
 Please consult the individual art schools for additional information.

 The BFA program in Dance is a four-year program offering specialization in ballet or contemporary dance.
 For specific course information, please refer to the Dance section of this Bulletin.

-The BFA program in Design and Production is a four-year program offering specialization in costume design and technology, lighting, scene design, scene painting, sound design, stage properties, stage management, scenic technology or wig and makeup.
+The BFA program in Design and Production is a four-year program offering specialization in costume design and technology, lighting, scene design, scene painting, scenic technology, sound design, stage management, stage properties, or wig and makeup design.
 For specific course information, please refer to the Design and Production section of this Bulletin.

 The BFA program in Drama is a four-year program offering specialization in acting and a directing option beginning in the third year.
 Transfer students must have the equivalent of the first two years of actor training.
 For specific course information, please refer to the Drama section of this Bulletin.

-The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, art direction, screenwriting, and interdisciplinary production.
+The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, production design & visual effects and screenwriting.
 For specific course information, please refer to the Filmmaking section of this Bulletin.
-The School of Filmmaking does not offer an undergraduate arts certificate to any student who does not already possess a BA, BM, BS, or BFA degree.

 The Undergraduate Arts Certificate program in Dance is a four-year, college-level program offering specialization in ballet or contemporary dance.
 Students take the same dance curriculum as those enrolled in the BFA program, but have no liberal arts coursework requirements.